IvanoVettigli/PythonProjects/README.md

-# PythonProjects
+# Python projects for the blog

-Projects developed with Python
+Project developed with jupyter notebook for my blog

-Projects are developed using either an ide (spyder or pycharm) or the jupyter notebook.